sourcegraph/handbook/content/departments/technical-success/support/process/enablement/zendesk-ticket-exporter.md

 ## Growth Areas

 - If this product proves useful, we can improve the data transfer process from Zendesk to GitHub with more automation.
-For example, a way of automatically exporting summaries to Github.
+For example, a way of automatically exporting summaries to GitHub.

 ## How to Write a Well Formatted Ticket Summary